brooklabteam/Mada-Bat-CoV/README.md

 # Mada-Bat-CoV

-This github repo contains documentation of analyses for the Madagascar bat coronavirus paper
+This github repo contains documentation of analyses for the Madagascar bat coronavirus paper.
+Goal of this repo is to document analysis to define which samples from fecal and urine datasets have detectable coronavirus signal, to build a phylogeny of those CoVs, and to assemble full genomes for as many as possible.
+Additionally, we will undertake a few simple ecological analyses to highlight the seasonality of bat virus shedding.